 The Epicureans were materialists and humanists.
 Their leader, Epicurus, lived 341-270 BC.
-He taught that the universe was shaped by chance.
-And that humans don't have an eternal soul.
-Death is our end.
+He taught that the universe was shaped by chance, and that man did not have an eternal soul.
+Death was our end.

 To the Epicurean all that mattered was matter.
 His goal was to enjoy the here and now.
 Epicureans lived to maximize pleasure and minimize pain.
 They could've borrowed from Jesus' parable, when the rich man stated his philosophy, "Eat, drink, and be merry, for tomorrow we die."
 That's how the Epicureans lived.